 Final Thoughts

-Although not always mandatory for general partnerships, opening a dedicated business bank account is a practical step for managing finances effectively.
+General partnerships also open a dedicated business bank account (not always mandatory), which gives a practical way to manage finances effectively.
 It improves financial organization, enhances business credibility, and provides access to essential banking services.

 For partnerships that aim to grow and operate professionally, maintaining a separate business bank account is often a valuable long-term decision.